 To Live Ten Lives

-The first association I got was how strongly a person’s appearance changes at different stages of life, and it was not only about biological phases, but also external changes.
-The number of these changes is different for everyone, some person can have eight of them while for another one fifteen won’t be the limit.
-Sometimes it seems to me that at these moments one personality dies while another is born inside the same body.
+The first association that I thought of is the way a person's appearance changes at different stages of life, and it can be not only biological phases, but also the influence of external factors.
+The number of these changes is different for everyone, someone might have eight and someone might not have fifteen.
+Sometimes it seems to me that at these moments one personality dies and another is born inside the same body.

-But why do we try to see everything happening in nature as applied to the person?
-On the one hand, it is a natural way of understanding the world, on the other hand, it is the egocentrism of the dominant species, and it is worth moving away from it in order to understand natural laws, admit their differentiation and stop treating other species in an exploitative manner.
+But why is it that everything that happens in nature we try on human beings.
+On the one hand, it is a natural way of knowing the world, on the other hand, the egocentrism of the dominant species, from which it is worth to get rid of in order to understand natural laws, accept their differentiation and stop treating other species in a consumerist way.

 The exhibition project includes:

-The planned deadline for the project work completion is spring 2023.
+The planned deadline for the project work completion is summer 2024.

 Telegram